-- (1) Member of the Audit Committee. - (2) Member of the Human Resources, Corporate Governance and Nominating Committee - (3) Date reflects the date the director first became a director of Posera Ltd. or its predecessor. - (4) All directors first became directors of Posera Ltd. on October 7, 2011, Messrs.
-Brown, Del Chiaro and Figueira were not previously on the board of Posera-HDX Inc. - (5) Prospective director per the May 20th, 2016 Information Circular.
+- Member of the Audit Committee. - (2) Member of the Human Resources, Corporate Governance and Nominating Committee - (3) Date reflects the date the director first became a director of Posera Ltd. or its predecessor. - (4) All directors first became directors of Posera Ltd. on October 7, 2011, Messrs.
+Brown, Del Chiaro and Figueira were not previously on the board of Posera-HDX Inc. - Messrs.
+Nordholm became a director of Posera Ltd. on June 29, 2016. - (5) Messrs.
+McCole became a director of Posera Ltd. on January 1, 2017.